asafnaory/gantt-app/README.md

-## run docker-compose up in order to start the app
+### run docker-compose up in order to start the app
-## un docker-compose down in order to stop the app
+### run docker-compose down in order to stop the app